ipfs/ipfs-docs/docs/how-to/websites-on-ipfs/multipage-website.md

 ![Adding a file to IPFS using the IPFS Desktop application](./images/multipage-website/upload-file.gif)

-3. Copy the link.
-We'll use this to link for the `about` page.
+3. Copy or make a note of this link, we'll use it later.

 4. Create a file called `about.html` and paste in the following code.